 - Blisters that are filled with pus

-Without proper care or attention, a staph infection can develop in a dog’s upper respiratory tract or in the internal organs causing more harm.
+Without proper care or attention, a staph infection can develop in a dog’s upper respiratory tract or in the internal organs causing further, and more serious, harm.

 What Causes Staph?

-Staph infections begin when bacteria enters a wound.
-Excessive licking, scratching, and chewing are the top contenders that create cuts and irritated skin.
-When the skin suffers irritation, it introduces an ideal state that allows Staphylococcus to develop into a more severe problem.
+Staph infections begin when bacteria enters a wound or skin irritation.
+Excessive licking, scratching, and chewing, often secondary to allergies or fleas, create small cuts (microabrasions) and irritated skin.
+This creates an ideal condition for the skin’s normal inhabitant, Staphylococcus, to take advantage of the skin’s compromised state, by entering the wound and causing a secondary infection.
 For those reasons, staph infections are more commonly seen in dogs who have fleas, dermatitis, or underlying allergies.

 Some conditions that might make it easier for staph to take place are: